hansake/Whitesmiths-C-compiler/README.md

 [Whitesmiths - Wikipedia](https://en.wikipedia.org/wiki/Whitesmiths)

-In a mail from P.J Plauger he is positive to put code and documentation for the Whitesmiths C compilers in a public repository.

 Documentation and some code for the Idris operating system is also here.
 Idris was a Unix like operating system developed by Whitesmiths Ltd.